Skip to main content

 Route 2: Customer engagement

 We will look to our community to customers for feedback on how we are performing, and what our focuses should be.
-We will use our existing Customer Committee as the forum for gathering feedback and insights.
+We will use our existing Customer Committee as the forum for gathering feedback and insights, and we have made accessibility a central pillar of our Readers' Panel with all 30 customers on the Panel asked to review marketing and communications to ensure they are accessible.

 We will also use customer data gathered during the onboarding phase to identify immediate actions to take, and also for guiding the overall strategy.